How the HiPoint process is protecting our water quality and the problems that we see today.

 2. Water reuse and Tailwater recovery

-By reusing water for Irrigating food crops, such as citrus and soybeans, and irrigating crops and pastures for livestock we can help Agriculture.
+By reusing water for Irrigating food crops, such as citrus and soybeans, and irrigating crops and pastures for livestock without fecal and nutrient overloading we can help Agriculture.
 We can use the water to meet industrial and commercial demands for water at power plants and for various processing and/or washing needs.
 By keeping water cleaner and more free from pollutants we create and enhance the restoration of wetlands without algae blooms.

 3. Any other source designated as nontraditional in a regional water supply plan:

 Water management districts are promoting and supporting local government alternative water supply projects that support smart growth and reduce the use of fresh ground and surface water supplies, such as aquifers and lakes, for a sustainable future.
-Without algae blooms into our aquifers and lakes, we create more money in infrastructure, tourism, and local small businesses.
+Without algae blooms into our aquifers and lakes, that region can create more money in infrastructure, tourism, and local small businesses.

 The horse industry is growing in critical locations across the country, like in Palm Beach County.
-The farmland, buildings barns, and polo fields are using more water, and creating more waste our alternative water supply assists STA’S be more efficient.
-The development of alternative water supplies, such as reclaimed water, brackish water, and surface water, is a key component of the district’s regional water supply plans and is essential to meeting future demands to 2030
+The farmland, buildings barns, and polo fields are using more water, and creating more waste our alternative water supply assists STA'S be more efficient.
+The development of alternative water supplies, such as reclaimed water, brackish water, and surface water, is a key component of the district's regional water supply plans and is essential to meeting future demands to 2030.
+We can divert where viable our recycled water to the fields.

-The South Florida HiPoint Facility process and equipment is designed to naturally treat up to 59,000 tons of pollutants yearly from horse stall residual waste (wood shavings and fecal matter- manure) from approximately 5,000 local horses preventing FDEP – Florida Department of Environment Protection pollutants of concern like Nitrogen, Phosphorous, Potassium, Fecal coliforms, E. coli, and mold, from going into the local water resources creating algal blooms and lowering water quality as follows: (see section 2c and Appendix for further validation)
+The South Florida HiPoint Facility in WPB process and equipment is designed to naturally treat up to 59,000 tons of horse manure with nutrients and pollutants from horse stall residual waste (wood shavings and fecal matter- manure) from approximately 5,000 local horses preventing pollutants of concern like Nitrogen, Phosphorous, Potassium, Fecal coliforms, E. coli, and mold, from going into the local water resources that contribute to creating algal blooms and lowering water quality.

 For every 1 ton of feces = 28,316 grams / 100 ML.
 Equating to a TMDL (per day) or approx. 100,000 MPN/g per 100 ml each day reduction of manure fecal matter